botpress/botpress/docs/recipes/dbs.md

   }
 ```

-So to enable Postgres you just need to pass 2 environment variables: `DATABASE=postgres` and `DATABASE_URL=postgres://login:password@your-db-host.com:5432/your-db-name`
+So to enable Postgres you just need to pass 2 environment variables: `DATABASE=postgres` and `DATABASE_URL=postgres://login:password@your-db-host.com:5432/your-db-name`.
+Please make sure you are using Postgres 9.5 or higher.

 ## 3-rd Party Databases